 It’s easy to forget caution on the roadways, you see.

-It can turn holiday cheer into a terrible crush.
+It can turn holiday joy into regret that can last.

-The chaos of Christmas can blur our safe ways.
+The chaos of Christmas can pull focus away.

-And though the season is for joy, love, and delight,
+And though the season is joy, love, and light,

 Distracted Drivers and Festive Frenzy